 Just like other fish, you will feel the tilapia fighting the hook in the water.
 When this happens, hold the fishing rod for 3-5 seconds, then raise it straight up.

 Once you’ve trapped the fish, you control the fishing rod and reel gently so that the hook does not tear off the mouth of the tilapia, which is typically very soft and tiny.

 Did You Have Fun Reading This Tilapia Fishing Tutorial?

 I know that you may find this recreational activity challenging if you’re an amateur in this field.
 But I’m positive that your angling skills will dramatically improve if you follow the steps that I mentioned in this article.

-It is my pleasure to share this material as it will benefit anyone who would like to know more on how to catch tilapia.
-Whether you are doing this for fun or livelihood, this is a perfect guide for you.
+It is my pleasure to share this material as it will benefit anyone who would like to know more about how to catch tilapia.
+Whether you are doing this for fun or a livelihood, this is a perfect guide for you.

-Before I end, I would want you to know that fishing with enthusiasm and passion is also a valuable equipment, so tilapia will not be hard to chase.
+Before I end, I would like you to know that fishing with enthusiasm and passion is also valuable equipment, so tilapia will not be hard to chase.